Table of Contents

 4. Unresolved issues

-You and your ex might have unresolved issues which will ultimately ruin your friendship.
-These issues are bound to surface again, sooner or later.
+You and your ex might have unresolved issues that led to the breakup, which will eventually rear their ugly head and ruin your friendship.
 When that happens, the same cycle of bickering, fights and emotional drama will be set into motion.
 Friendships between exes usually bring a lot more pain and resentment.
 Why complicate life more than it already is?
 That’s why you should know how to turn down an ex who wants to be friends.

 5. On-again-off-again dynamics